A few words on the use of photos in general

 Another possible counterargument is the quality of the image.
-If you don’t have a good photo on hand, for example because you are in a hurry, it may be best left out altogether.
-Otherwise you run the risk of destroying the positive appearance of your other information simply by using an unprofessional image.
-In this case, your picture may convey more than 1,000 negatives words.
+If you don’t have a good photo on hand (because you are in a hurry, for example), it may be best left out altogether.
+Otherwise, you run the risk of destroying the positive appearance of your other information simply by using an unprofessional image.
+In this case, your picture may convey more than 1,000 negative words.

 Tips for the perfect headshot

 In general, I think your convincing CV / résumé should also feature an appropriate photo.
 This livens up your otherwise very text-heavy document and gives it a friendly feel.
 You don’t need to look like a model for it.
 It’s simply a matter of conveying a professional impression.

 To reach this goal, you should have your headshot taken by a professional photographer.
 Such a specialist knows what the result should look like and does not only possess the appropriate equipment but also the necessary skills.
 Good photographers also manage to portray camera-shy people in an attractive way.
 Dress as you would for a job interview in your industry.

 This small investment makes sense, especially since you need a nice photo of yourself in other situations as well.
 This applies to the already mentioned social network LinkedIn, for example, which can be a great aid in your job search and applications.